 The generation tariff is the amount of money you will receive for creating - or generating - your own energy for your home.
 The amount can be £4.25 p/kWh for solar panels and £8.39 for wind turbines, although this fee does differ depending on the age of your equipment and your homes EPC rating.

 The export tariff is the second part of the scheme, and this relates to the creation of energy that you export to the National Grid.
 Because this automatically happens, it’s almost like a little bonus.
 The rate for export energy is £4.91 p/kWh.

 The feed-in scheme was created in 2010 by the Government, but by February 2016, they had introduced deployment caps.
 These are levels for each household within each tariff period (3 months) that cap how much can be earned by creating energy.

 There are a number of things to consider before you install renewable systems.
 One point of discussion is solar panel price.
 Because the price is quite high, you need to understand that payoff and profit will only appear across the next 10 years.
 This also means you need to be sure you will be in your property for that length of time, or more.
 Solar panels for your home are a great way to make money but they’re better for planning for sustainable living.

-Less than 50 kW: those generating less than this amount will also need to apply to the Microgeneration Certification Scheme (MCS) and ensure that their system is fitted by an MCS approved installer.
+If you generate less than 50 kW, you’ll also need to apply to the Microgeneration Certification Scheme (MCS) and ensure your system is fitted by an MCS approved installer.

-Between 50 kW and 5MW: for these higher amounts, homeowners will need to apply for ROO-FIT accreditation, which involves sending details of your project and FIT eligibility to Ofgem.
+If you generate between 50 kW and 5MW, these higher amounts mean you’ll need to apply for ROO-FIT accreditation, which involves sending details of your project and FIT eligibility to Ofgem.

 Full details on the feed-in tariff scheme application process can be found at the Ofgem website.